nlesc-sigs/data-sig/workshops/cartodb-fdw/README.md

 #### Analysis

-Select analysis menu item
+1. Select analysis menu item
-Select detect outliers and clusters
+2. Select detect outliers and clusters
-Select altitude as target column
+3. Select altitude as target column
-Click apply
+4. Click apply

+5. Select single bird
-Fill color by quads
+6. Fill color by quads

 #### Publish

 1. Click on private to switch it to public.
 2. Click on publish
-3. Click on share to get a link or embed snippet.
+3. Click on publish again
+4. Goto publish tab to get a link or embed snippet.

 ## Query data